ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-07-11-CRM-Accuracy-Checks-for-Titrator.md

 - Since 2025-06-04 until 2025-07-03 Putnam and Puritz lab ran couple of titrations and after careful consideration of the CRM Accuracy data file, the CRMs were off from 1.7 to 2%.
 - *Note: The inefficiency came into attention after recognizing that the CRM accuracy should have been tested after the CRM Totration is completed and not at the end of the sample titrations.For further titrations remember that NEVER PROCEED BEYOND THIS STEP UNTIL THE CALCULATED CRM IS ONLY OFF BY <1% OF THE REPORTED CRM CERTIFICATE *
-- In order to test and troubleshoot this inefficiency, along with Hollie Putnam (HP), I tried to adjust and recalibrate the pH probe and run the CRMs with the Batch #180.
+- In order to test and troubleshoot this inefficiency, along with Hollie Putnam (HP), we tried to adjust and recalibrate the pH probe and run the CRMs with the Batch #180.

 #### 1. pH probe cleaning, maintenance and calibration
 - Firstly, using the user manual present in the titrator supplies drawer (located on organismal side, BD11) go through the checks for the pH probe.